 Prior to pretreatment, implement the pollution prevention and source control program specified in the Pollution Prevention and Source Control Plan to reduce the concentration of pollutants in the discharge.
 Program components include careful management of snow and deicing chemicals, fertilizers, herbicides, and pest control.
 The Plan must prohibit snow disposal in the basin and include measures to prevent runoff of stockpiled snow from entering the basin.
 Stockpiled snow contains concentrations of sand and deicing chemicals.
 At industrial sites, keep raw materials and wastes from being exposed to precipitation.
 Select pretreatment SCMs that remove coarse sediments, oil and grease, and floatable organic and inorganic materials, and soluble pollutants.

 Effectiveness

-Infiltration basins are highly effective treatment systems that remove many contaminants, including TSS.
+Infiltration basins are highly effective treatment systems that remove many contaminants, including TSS and TP.
 However, infiltration basins are not intended to remove coarse particulate pollutants.
 Use a pretreatment device to remove them before they enter the basin.
 The pollutant removal efficiency of the basin depends on how much runoff is exfiltrated by the basin.

-Infiltration basins can be made to control peak discharges by incorporating additional stages in the design.
+Infiltration basins can be made to control peak discharges by incorporating additional elevation stages in the design.
 To do this, design the riser outlet structure or weir with multiple orifices, with the lowest orifice set to achieve storage of the full recharge volume required by Standard 3.
 Design the upper orifices using the same procedures as extended detention basins.
 The basins can also be designed to achieve exfiltration of storms greater than the required recharge volume.
 However, in such cases, make sure the soils are permeable enough to allow the basin to exfiltrate the entire volume in a 72-hour period.
 This may necessitate increasing the size of the floor area of the basin.
 Generally, it is not economically feasible to provide storage for large infrequent storms, such as the 100-year 24-hour storm.

 Planning Considerations

 Carefully evaluate sites before planning infiltration basins, including investigating soils, depth to bedrock, and depth to water table.
-Suitable parent soils should have a minimum infiltration rate of 0.17 inches per hour.
-Infiltration basis must be sized in accordance with the procedures set forth in Volume
+Suitable parent soils should have a minimum infiltration rate of 0.01 inches per hour.
+Infiltration basis must be sized in accordance with the procedures set forth in Section 6.2.

-The slopes of the contributing drainage area for the infiltration basin must be less than
+The infiltration basin must be sited a minimum of 50-feet from any slope greater than 15% gradient.

+Setback Requirements